EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 ___

 ##Gallery handling
-If you want to host the uploaded images yourself and want to use your other hosted images as well, then there is a few route to fulfil this functionality.
+If you want to host the uploaded images yourself and want to use your other hosted images as well, then there are a few routes to fulfil this functionality.

-Basic operation: The user upload an image in the api to our server, which upload it to the given server.
+Basic operation: The user uploads an image in the api to our server, which uploads it to the given server.
 This requires you to implement an upload route on your server and configure our server (you have to do the configuration only once).

 ###Configure api server
 Set the api server the route where it can upload the images.
 (This route should be implemented on your server.)